Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Minnesota and its opponents have combined to put up more than 46.5 points in eight of 11 games this season.
+- Minnesota and its opponents have gone over the current 46.5-point total in eight of 11 games this season.

-- Sunday's over/under is 5.2 points higher than the combined 41.3 PPG average of the two teams.

-- This contest's total is 4.9 points fewer than the 51.4 these two squads combine to give up per game in 2020.
+- This contest's over/under is 4.9 points lower than the 51.4 these two squads combine to give up per game in 2020.

 Vikings stats and trends